+ Terrific 3D rendered graphics for use in-game and the cinematic cutscenes

 Vagrant Story Review Roundup

-Vagrant Story is an excellent action RPG that is a highly original game for the PlayStation.
-Bringing several new features and gameplay traits that became standard in years to come, Vagrant Story weaves its story, music and gameplay together wonderfully.
-Several flaws with infrequent save points and the frustrating Risk Meter bring down the experience, but not enough to prevent Vagrant Story from being one of the best games on the PlayStation.
+Vagrant Story is an excellent action RPG that is a highly original game for the PlayStation towards the end of its lifetime.
+Bringing several new features and gameplay traits that became standard in years to come, Vagrant Story weaves its story, music and combat system together wonderfully.
+Several flaws with infrequent save points and the frustrating Risk Meter bring down the experience, but not enough to prevent Vagrant Story from being one of the best games on the PlayStation and perhaps the best RPG, too.